Computer Selection Guide

 - R7 370

 The hard drive(HD) speed is only important when NT is initially loading historical market data from the HD into memory.
 This occurs when NT is starting up and when a Workspace is opening for the first time.
 The one exception to this is if you have data recording enabled in the Options menu.
 Extreme high volume days in combination with many instruments open may generate more data than a slow HDD can keep up with.

 There are two types of HD's, Hard Disk Drives (HDD) and Solid State Drives (SSD).
 SSD's range from being 50 to 250 times faster than HDD's, but the cost is significantly higher.
 As prices for SSD's drop, the cost becomes less of a concern and should become standard for a trading computer.

 In conclusion, an SSD is extremely nice to have, but the "bang for the dollar" is limited to the historical data loading phase.
 The HD is not really helpful after a chart is loaded and running on real-time data, because that occurs in memory(RAM) not the HD.

 NinjaTrader™ typically uses approximately 4 GB of RAM or less.
 In extreme cases it may use up to 8 GB of RAM.
-For low impact users, 8 GB of RAM is plenty.
+For low impact users, 8 GB of system RAM is plenty.
 4 GB for NT and 4 GB for Windows™ and other programs.
-For high impact users, 16 GB of RAM is plenty.
+For high impact users, 16 GB of system RAM is plenty.
 8 GB for NT and 8 GB for Windows™ and other programs.

 The motherboard typically has little importance to the average trader.
 However, there are two things that you may want to consider.